-A hallway needn’t be a boring connector between rooms
+Hallway rugs needn’t be a boring connectors between rooms.

-Shelving and bookcases — whether built-in or added — make a hall pathway both functional and inviting.
-Embellishing the space with a properly scaled rug may only seem like a decorative feature but, in truth, it also helps balance the weight of the cabinetry.
+Shelving and bookcases — whether built-in or added — make a hall both functional and inviting.
+Embellishing these spaces with properly scaled hallway rugs may only seem like a decorating trick.
+In truth, hallway rugs help to balance the weight of the cabinetry in narrow spaces.

 The long hallway in this beach house is all about symmetry.
 Four identical bookcases, evenly spaced between window seats, are minimally stocked and free of clutter.
 Hanging globe lights are strategically placed in front of each window.
 The rug stripes continue the symmetrical theme, while the gentle splash of color plays off the pale blue window seat cushions.
 Lightweight, reversible cotton rugs are great for seaside homes where the color palette of choice is usually white.
 Similar rugs are made by Dash and Albert.